Bar-driven dispersal of Galactic substructure: Test particle simulations

 We generate tidally stripped debris by releasing particles from the two Lagrange points of each cluster \citep[e.g.][]{gibbons2014,bowden2014,fardal2015}.
 For a cluster at position $\mathbf{x}$, the Lagrange points are approximately located at $\mathbf{x}_\mathrm{t}=\mathbf{x}(1\pm r_t/|\mathbf{x}|)$, where the tidal radius is

 Here $M_\mathrm{c}$ is the mass of the cluster and $\Omega$ is its instantaneous angular speed about the Galactic centre \citep[e.g.][]{bowden2014,gibbons2014}.
 The particles are assigned a velocity drawn from a Gaussian with velocity dispersion $\sigma$.
 Following \citet{bowden2014}, the centre of this Gaussian has the same radial velocity as the cluster, while the tangential velocity components match those of the points halfway between the cluster and the Lagrange points.
 We set $M_\mathrm{c}=1\times10^5M_\odot$, which is a typical globular cluster mass \citep{baumgardt2018}.
 The velocity dispersion is kept fixed at $\sigma=1$~km/s, consistent with models of globular cluster streams \citep[e.g.][]{bowden2014,dillamore2022b}.
 We release one particle from each Lagrange point every 10 Myr, giving a total of 1600 stars in the tidal debris of each cluster.
-The stars' orbits are then evolved in the Galactic potential until the end of the simulation.
+The stars' orbits are then evolved in the Galactic potential until the end of the simulation (for $\approx8$ Gyr).
+To save computation time we do not include the gravity of the progenitors, since we are only interested in the orbits of escaped stars.

 We also run a second simulation in each potential with 2000 progenitors sampled from the DF, but with particles released only every 100 Myr.
 This allows us to measure the overall effects of the bar on substructure with higher resolution in integral of motion space.